 05. PTC: Cancer Risks for Heart Recipients

+There are also certain lifestyle choices you can make to reduce your risk of cancer.
+Below you will learn how to make an action plan to stay healthy and manage your risk.
 But first, watch and listen to the following short videos by transplant medical specialists to gain more understanding of your risk as a heart recipient and what you can do to reduce your risk.

 - Use the closing link below to move to the LOOK section where topics addressing the more common cancer symptoms are explained.